micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 "The Lord will send on you cursing, confusion, and rebuke in all that you set your hand to do, until you are destroyed and until you perish quickly, because of the wickedness of your doings in which you have forsaken Me.

 ###### 21
-The Lord will make the [^f]plague cling to you until He has consumed you from the land which you are going to possess.
+The Lord will make the plague cling to you until He has consumed you from the land which you are going to possess.

 ###### 22
-The Lord will strike you with consumption, with fever, with inflammation, with severe burning fever, with the sword, with scorching,[^g] and with mildew; they shall pursue you until you perish.
+The Lord will strike you with consumption, with fever, with inflammation, with severe burning fever, with the sword, with scorching, and with mildew; they shall pursue you until you perish.

 ###### 23
 And your heavens which _are_ over your head shall be bronze, and the earth which is under you _shall be_ iron.